thejasprab/CCDACourseProject/README.md

-# Sparxiv: A Spark based recommender system for arXiv
+# Sparxiv: A Spark-based recommender system for arXiv

 ## Team